veeru74/Consumer-Goods---Ad-Hoc-Analysis/README.md

 # Consumer-Goods---Ad-Hoc-Analysis

 ### 📊 Project Overview
-Atliq Hardware, a leading manufacturer of computer hardware in India and several other countries, is facing challenges in making quick, data-informed decisions.
-To address this, Tony Sharma, Head of Data Analytics, organized a **SQL Challenge** to identify candidates who possess both technical and soft skills.
-This project focuses on analyzing Atliq Hardware's sales data to extract actionable insights, which will help management optimize strategies and improve overall business performance.
+Atliq Hardware, a leading computer hardware manufacturer in India and several other countries faces challenges in making quick, data-informed decisions.
+To address this, Tony Sharma, Head of Data Analytics, organized a **SQL Challenge** to identify candidates with both technical and soft skills.
+This project analyzes Atliq Hardware's sales data to extract actionable insights, which will help management optimize strategies and improve overall business performance.

 ---

 ### ⚙️ Tools & Technologies Used

 - **MySQL:**
-  Used for querying data, exploring key SQL concepts including Joins, CTEs, Subqueries, Window Functions, String, Numeric, and Date Functions.
+  Used for querying data, and exploring key SQL concepts including Joins, CTEs, Subqueries, Window Functions, String, Numeric, and Date Functions.

 - **Power BI:**
   Visualization of insights using charts such as Sunburst, Bar, Matrix, Line, Maps, Donut, etc. Also involved using **DAX** for advanced calculations and measures.